wp-plugins/suggest-review/readme.txt

 == Changelog ===

+= 1.3.4 =
+* Fixed some CSS for the legend on the settings page.
+* Added Polish translation contributed by Jakub Gardner

 = 1.3.3 =
 * Moved some CSS to external stylesheet for easier editing.
-Added some options to make language translation easier.
-Thanks to Jakub for the feedback.
+* Added some options to make language translation easier.
+* Thanks to Jakub for the feedback.

 = 1.3.2 =
 * Minor bug fix relating to CSS on the comment box.